Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Theory of Global Topological Strings

-where both the magnitude $\phi (x^\mu) |\varphi(x^\mu)|$ and the phase $\vartheta(x^\mu)$ are real scalar fields.
-They are associated with the orthogonal excitations illustrated in Figure~\ref{fig:mexicanhat}.
+where both the magnitude $\phi (x^\mu)=|\varphi(x^\mu)|$ and the phase $\vartheta(x^\mu)$ are real scalar fields associated with the orthogonal excitations illustrated in Figure~\ref{fig:mexicanhat} (and we have set $n_w=1$).
 The field equations (\ref{EL}) split into real and imaginary parts, respectively, as